wangywUST/wangywust.github.io/Course/lecture_6.md

 **Disadvantages:**

-- Setting \( T \) too high can lead to incoherent text; too low can make the output deterministic.
+- Setting $T$ too high can lead to incoherent text; too low can make the output deterministic.